HMobaideen/expedia-sde-exercise/ABOUT.md

    1. RESTifying Backend Business
      > Programming REST web services and their business as Maven project.
    2. Designing UI Business
-     > Programming  Angular services `TypeScript` and it's components, and styling using bootstrap 3.
+     > Programming  Angular services and it's components, and styling using bootstrap 3.
 - Testing
    >  testing the complete functionality and that web page is optimized to be viewed properly.
 - Maintenance